fpdotmonkey/online-task-management/OnlineTaskManagement.md

 There's also the various instant messaging apps, all of which are good, though I've found that people tend to get annoyed by notifications they don't care about and end up muting the chat and missing important messages.

-For persistant communication, that is communication that you want to be easily accessible for a long time, like design, software, or outreach plans, meeting agendas and minutes, and changes in plans, [Google Docs](https://drive.google.com) is an invaluable and free tool.
+For persistent communication, that is communication that you want to be easily accessible for a long time, like design, software, or outreach plans, meeting agendas and minutes, and changes in plans, [Google Docs](https://drive.google.com) is an invaluable and free tool.
 You can make documents, spreadsheets, slideshows, or even flow charts.
 Just make sure all your work is in a shared folder that everyone on the team can access.

 ## Scheduling Meetings